 I am a Postdoctoral Associate at CU Boulder.
 I am working with Prof. Kevin Mahan on evaluating the petrology, isotope geochemistry, and thermobarometry of crustal xenoliths from the Navajo Volcanic Field.
 In Fall 2021 I started additionally working with Prof. Becky Flowers and the TRaIL lab to help develop U-Pb applications for the newly installed NWR193 Excimer Laser Ablation system.
 I defended my PhD in Geology in March 2020 at the UCLA Department of Earth, Planetary, and Space Sciences.
 I graduated from Wesleyan University in 2014 with a B.A. in Earth & Environmental Sciences.

-My current research with my advisor T. Mark Harrison is an investigation of the dynamic crustal thickness of the southern Lhasa terrane of the Tibetan plateau using geochemical microanalytical techniques.
+My PhD research with my advisor T. Mark Harrison was an investigation of the dynamic crustal thickness of the southern Lhasa terrane of the Tibetan plateau using geochemical microanalytical techniques.
 I am more broadly interested in the use of crystal-scale analyses to reconstruct large-scale magmatic and structural processes.
 For more information, see my research page.

-At UCLA I’ve had the opportunity to teach geology majors in upper-division lab classes for several years.
+I am currently teaching Introduction to Mineralogy at CU Boulder.
+In spring of 2021 I was Visiting Assistant Professor at Colorado College, teaching Igneous Petrology.
+At UCLA I had the opportunity to teach geology majors in upper-division lab classes for several years.
 Check out my teaching page for more detail.
 For two years I was the president of the UCLA Earth, Planetary, and Space Science Student Organization (EPSSSO), a grad student-run organization dedicated to enrichment and outreach events for EPSS as well as the greater geoscience community.